Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Result

-Table~\ref{tab:sim} shows the comparison results of the two methods with the biological variation $\sigma_1=1$.
-Regarding clustering accuracy, the GuidedBayesianClustering (mean ARI = 0.985) outperformed the BayesianClustering (mean ARI = 0.142).
-In terms of gene selection, the GuidedBayesianClustering (mean Jaccard index = 0.864) outperformed the BayesianClustering (mean Jaccard index = 0.184).
-Since in this scenario, the Jaccard index represented the gene selection accuracy at a specific cutoff (i.e., FDR 0.001), it was unclear whether the superior performance of the GuidedBayesianClustering was related to this specific cutoff selection instead of the method itself.
-We thus further compared the gene selection performance by the area under the curve (AUC) of a ROC curve.
+Table~\ref{tab:sim} shows the clustering and gene selection results of the two methods with the biological variation $\sigma_1=1$.
+In terms of clustering accuracy, the GuidedBayesianClustering (mean ARI = 0.966) had better performance than the BayesianClustering (mean ARI = 0.161).
+Regarding gene selection, the GuidedBayesianClustering (mean Jaccard index = 0.891) outperformed the BayesianClustering (mean Jaccard index = 0.161).
+Since the Jaccard index represented the gene selection accuracy at a specific cutoff (i.e., FDR 0.001) in this scenario, it was unclear whether the superior performance of the GuidedBayesianClustering was related to this specific cutoff selection instead of the method itself.
+We further used the area under the curve (AUC) of a ROC curve to compare the gene selection results of the two methods.
 To be specific, we iterated all possible FDR cutoffs and calculated their corresponding sensitivity and specificity for the accuracy of selecting the intrinsic genes.
 The AUC of this ROC curve (sensitivity by 1 - specificity) represented the overarching prediction power regardless of a specific FDR cutoff.
-Not surprisingly, the GuidedBayesianClustering (mean AUC = 0.984) achieved better performance than the BayesianClustering (mean AUC = 0.580).
-In addition, under the settings with varying biological variation ($\sigma_1=1$ to 5 with interval 0.5), Figure~\ref{fig:cluster} and Figure~\ref{fig:gene} show that the GuidedBayesianClustering still outperformed the BayesianClustering in terms of both clustering and gene selection accuracy, though the performance of both methods decreased as the biological variation increased.
-The superior performance of the GuidedBayesianClustering is expected because it utilized the clinical outcome information to facilitate the identification of clinically related subtypes.
+As could be expected, the GuidedBayesianClustering (mean AUC = 0.986) outperformed the BayesianClustering (mean AUC = 0.696).
+Additionally, Figure~\ref{fig:sim_results}b and Figure~\ref{fig:sim_results}c disclose that the GuidedBayesianClustering still achieved better performance than the BayesianClustering in both clustering and gene selection at different values of biological variation ($\sigma_1=1$ to 5 with an interval of 0.5), even if the performance of both methods reduced with increasing biological variation.
+The superior performance of the GuidedBayesianClustering is expected because it utilized the clinical outcome information to facilitate the identification of clinically relevant subtypes.